Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Steve Walker about 5 years ago
+Steve Walker over 5 years ago

 I am for a bike trail, but I am not for making the tracks unusable.
 I would like to see the State Railroad Museum be able to have excursion trains going down to Freeport and Hood.
 This trail need not be designed in a way to destroy the tracks.
 They can both coexist as they do along the river.
 Therefore, I am adamantly against the current plan!